atom-box/one-and-one/README.md

 Managed by ssh and git pulls at 1&1 hosting.
 It is my current pedagogical project.
 I have found it very motivational.
+This was first deployed on October 10th, 2018, at http://takenattheflood.us<br/>
+It is my first command-line-deployment to a shared server (1&1).

 ## To Do
 * make both containers the same per TBS, viz width, corners